snotskie/EpistemicNetworkAnalysis.jl/docs/src/icqe23.md

 Or we could split it in thirds (`groupBy=:Third`) or in fourths (`groupBy=:Fourth`)

-Activity:
+!!! discussion

     - Which version of the plot shows the most information?
-- What "story" are you starting to see emerge about the data from that year?
+    - What story are you starting to see emerge from the data?
+    - Or how is your sense of the story changing as we show it in different ways?

 ### Rotations